Naftoreiclag/Libirid/README.md

 License
 =======================
-As already stated, this repository is licensed entirely under the [MIT License (MIT)](http://opensource.org/licenses/mit-license.html).
+As already stated, the source code (*.h, *.hpp *.c *.cpp *.lua ...) in this repository is licensed entirely under the [MIT License (MIT)](http://opensource.org/licenses/mit-license.html).
 The MIT license is very permissive in terms of redistribution, and is not ["copyleft"](http://www.gnu.org/copyleft/index.html).
 However, not all portions of the source code are under the same copyright holders.
 See individual files for a list of copyright holders.

 Some Plans
 =======================